Mungunuu/marvel/README.md

 * i am not 100% sure what the files inside the VENDOR folder do or what they are for but I am leaving them alone in case they affect how our page runs since we are using this framework

 # THINGS TO WORK ON
-* adding a loading bar or gif to the image div and the character info div for the lag time while the ajax request to the api is loading
-    * any time the user presses the submit button, show loading gifs so that the user understands the process is occuring while they wait
+**IMPORTANT**
+* the Marvel API uses http:// while GitHub uses https://
+    * Jared provided solution, look at the Marvel ajax URL, we are routing our request through a "middle-man" who will add the required 's' to our URL and allow the content to work on GitHub

+**LESS IMPORTANT**
 * putting recent searches into local storage
+* add a loading bar or gif to the image div and the character info div for the lag time while the ajax request to the api is loading
+    * ANY time the user presses the submit button, show loading gifs so that the user understands the process is occuring while they wait
 * perhaps using the superhero api to get powerstats and character height/weight and display in the character info div
 * adding whatever new technology we decide on